-By: Broadreach HQ High School Dive + Sail , Middle School, College, Scuba Diving, Sailing
+By: Broadreach HQ March 2, 2020 High School Adventures, Middle School, College, Scuba, Sailing

 “For those who know what it’s like to live on a boat, you know that waking up to the gentle rocking of the waves is a feeling like no other.
 It expands your world to the limitless opportunities to explore nooks and crannies of islands while simultaneously narrowing your focus to the tasks at hand.
 You’ll experience the joy of making a messy boat ship shape in a mere 20 minutes of hard work before turning attention to the gorgeous reefs that are just a jump away.
 Living on a boat teaches the skills, both practical and interpersonal, that makes navigating any challenge thrown your way possible.” – Kate Farthing, director of Broadreach dive and sail programs